-In addition to cash donations, the foundation accepts gifts of real estate, securities, matching funds, and tangible personal property.
+In addition to cash donations, the foundation accepts gifts of real estate, securities, matching funds, tangible personal property, and cryptocurrency.
 Planned giving vehicles such as bequests, annuities, IRA and life insurance beneficiary designations, and charitable remainder, and charitable lead trusts are also welcome.

 How does the foundation manage its funds?

-Endowment gifts to the foundation are invested in perpetuity with a portion of the interest (usually 5%) providing restricted and unrestricted support for the school.
-As of May 2014, the foundation board is finalizing an investment committee to oversee the management of the endowment funds.
+Endowment gifts to the foundation are invested in perpetuity with a portion of the interest providing restricted and unrestricted support for the school.
+The foundation board's investment committee oversees the management of the endowment funds.

-The foundation also holds two operating funds, the James and Kristine Landi Scholarship Fund and the W. Booth Grier Project Fund.
+The foundation also holds three named funds, the James and Kristine Landi Scholarship Fund, the W. Booth Grier Project Fund, and the Traci Himes-Parker Fund for the Performing Arts.
 For more information on these funds, please contact the foundation.

 Is the foundation a part of the school?